 Taking the time to coordinate your outfit to the setting of your photos will result in the best possible images.
 This can go two ways: choosing complimentary colors or choosing contrasting colors.
 For a shoot by the lake, you could choose to wear blue to match the water, or you could go with a bright red to stand out.
 If you choose to contrast, be sure not to overdo it, as a little goes a long way.
 Whichever route you decide to take, making that decision consciously will ensure that you are happy with the result.

-Let’s leave those matching white T-shirts at home, shall we?
-While coordinating outfits that compliment each other is a must, wearing outfits that match perfectly, especially if you love those candid shots, can come off a little too staged and unrealistic.
+While coordinating outfits colors that compliment each other is a must, wearing all one color, especially if you love those candid shots, can come off a little too staged and unrealistic.
 It also takes away from the visual interest of the photo.

 Bring on the scarves, jewelry, hats, cardigans, and sweaters!
 Create depth and interest in your photos by wearing more than a single layer of clothing.
 It also gives us a prop to play with during the shoot.

 DON’T wear everything

 While layers are outstanding, wearing seven of them is not so much.
 Be selective when accessorizing by choosing two or three items to hit that sweet spot between boring and overwhelming.